Florida plans to become first state to eliminate all childhood vaccine mandates

 “I don’t think there’s another state that’s done as much as Florida.
 We want to stay ahead of the curve,” the governor said.

-DeSantis also announced the creation of a state-level “Make America Healthy Again” commission Wednesday modeled after similar initiatives established at the federal level by Health and Human Services Secretary Robert F. Kennedy Jr.
+DeSantis also announced the creation of a state “Make America Healthy Again” commission Wednesday modeled after similar initiatives that Kennedy established at the federal level.

-The commission would look into such things as allowing informed consent in medical matters, promoting safe and nutritious food, boosting parental rights regarding medical decisions about their children and eliminating “medical orthodoxy that is not supported by the data,” DeSantis said.
-The commission will be chaired by Lt.
-Gov. Jay Collins and Florida first lady Casey DeSantis.

 The commission's work will help inform a large “medical freedom package” to be introduced in the Legislature next session, which would address the vaccine mandates required by state law and make permanent the recent state COVID decisions relaxing restrictions, DeSantis said.